BOOKS & HANDBOOKS

 COASTAL FISHES OF THE PACIFIC NORTHWEST:

-Each fish is identified by its common name, and is illustrated with a full-colour photograph and labeled sketch.
-Special sections present catching tips for anglers and commercial fishermen; location hints for divers, beachcombers, and pleasure boaters; and cooking ideas for seafood gourmets.
-The information included in these sections provides a brief but detailed description of each fish's habitat, physical characteristics and behavior - everything that a fisherman or an amateur naturalist needs to know!
-224 pages, Paperback.
+Special sections present catching tips for anglers and commercial fishermen; location hints for divers, beachcombers and pleasure boaters; and cooking ideas for seafood gourmets.
+The information included in these sections provides a brief but detailed description of each fish's habitat, physical characteristics and behaviour-everything that a fisherman or an amateur naturalist needs to know!

 Field Guide